stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ HDMI port
  - ✔ Charging at full speed ([Check charging info for more information](#charging-info))
  - ✔ **USB-C for data** ( Kernel version 4.14 or later )
- - ✔ TTY/Console font size reasonably bigger to improve readability ( Thanks @joshskidmore for the intuition! )
+ - ✔ TTY/Console font size reasonably bigger to improve readability ( Thanks joshskidmore for the intuition! - Worsk only on installed system and a "update.sh" run may be needed )
- - ✔ Trackpoint faster for a better experience right from the start ( Thanks @rustige for config! )
+ - ✔ Trackpoint faster for a better experience right from the start ( Thanks rustige for config! )

 ### What Doesn't Work at the Moment